sonyccd/jack-ui/README.md

 Simple an intuitive for all ROS enabled field robots

-Thanks to [Ben Jones](https://github.com/yogiben) for the meteor boilerplate this is built on [meteor-starter](https://github.com/yogiben/meteor-starter)
+Thanks to [Ben Jones](https://github.com/yogiben) for the meteor boilerplate [meteor-starter](https://github.com/yogiben/meteor-starter) that this is built on.

 ### Setup ####